 1971: George Harrison released “What Is Life,” the second single from his debut solo triple album, All Things Must Pass.

-1975: Linda Ronstadt achieved her first #1 album on the Billboard pop chart with her fifth solo LP Heart Like a Wheel.
-At the same time, the album’s first single, Ronstadt’s version of Clint Ballard, Jr.’s “You’re No Good,” became her first and only song to reach the top of the Hot 100 singles chart.
+1975: Linda Ronstadt achieved her first #1 album on the Billboard pop chart with her fifth solo studio LP, Heart Like a Wheel.
+At the same time, the album’s first single, Ronstadt’s version of Clint Ballard, Jr.’s “You’re No Good” became her only song to reach the top of the Hot 100 singles chart.

 1977: The Jam signed with Polydor Records for just 6,000 pounds.
-When the band was handed the check, they revealed that the band didn’t have a bank account, so they went to the bank across the street to exchange the check for cash.
+When the band was handed the check, they revealed that they didn’t have a bank account, so they went to the bank across the street to exchange the check for cash.

-1986: Singer Sade scored her first #1 album in the US with her second LP, Promise.
+1986: Sade scored their first #1 album in the US with her second LP, Promise.

 1997: U2 topped the UK chart with “Discothèque,” the lead single from the group’s ninth studio album, Pop.